ftrackhq/ftrack-python-legacy-api/doc/getting_started.rst

 Before being able to communicate with a ftrack server from a Python script, the Python API has to be set up.
 Follow the 5 simple steps below to get started:

 #.
-Install the Python API using pipDownload the Python API from
+Install the Python API using pip

    .. code-block:: bash

       pip install ftrack-python-legacy-api

-#.
-Extract the file and put the contents in a directory on your computer.

 #.
 Open your favorite text editor, copy and paste the following code block into
    a new file and change the three lines in the top to be valid for your server.